You are currently viewing The Is This Course For You Section

 Using A List Of Problems

-The is this for me section of your sales page could use a list of problems to connect with prospective customers.
+The Is this for me section of your sales page could use a list of problems to connect with prospective customers.
 In some cases, it may be easier to specify problems instead of listing specific hobbies, jobs, functions, or situations.

 For example: